fabianwilflingsederxxxl/techstack-tutorial/01-node-yarn-package-json/Readme.md

 **Add** `node_modules/` to your `.gitignore`

-You will also notice that a `yarn.lock` file got generated by Yarn.
-You should commit this file to your repository, as it will ensure that everyone in your team uses the same version of your packages.
+You will also notice that a `yarn.lock` file was generated by Yarn.
+You should commit this file to your repository, as it will ensure that everyone on your team uses the same version of your packages.
 If you're sticking to NPM instead of Yarn, the equivalent of this file is the *shrinkwrap*.

 **Replace** the content of your `index.js` file:
 ```js